PD130102/CustSearch/README.md

 # CustSearch

-### Building a customized SEO Methid for large datasets using Zincsearch Engine
+### Building a customized SEO Method for large datasets using Zincsearch Engine